Parts of a drill

 Step 5: At the end of the calibration distance and with the tractor and drill parked, collect the plastic bags or cups and record the weight of the seed in the collection devices (tare the scale to account for the weight of the bags/cups) using a scale that reads in grams.

 Step 6: The grams of seed collected from traveling the calibration distance equals the pounds of seed being sown on a per-acre basis from that row unit.
-For example, if after traveling the specified distance, one collects 30 grams of seed from one unit, then that row unit is metering the equivalent of 30 pounds of seed/acre.
+For example, if after traveling the specified distance, one collects 30 g of seed from one unit, then that row unit is metering the equivalent of 30 lb of seed/acre.

 Step 7: Adjust the seed metering unit opening as needed and/or repeat to ensure that all row units are consistently metering a similar amount of seed (+/- 10% of the target rate).